National Leadership Program, Summer 2018

 After graduating from college, Iparraguirre hopes to pursue a graduate degree in public policy or international relations, or find a job in a policy-related position.
 She is a travel enthusiast and has been to eight countries, with Cusco, Peru being her absolute favorite!
 She hopes to visit more countries in the future and learn more languages.
 Iparraguirre is familiar with a few languages but she wants to become fluent in them.

 From Clifton, New Jersey, Iparraguirre is the youngest in her family and comes from a multicultural household; her father is from Peru and her mother comes from Irish heritage.
 Her favorite dish is Lomo Saltado, and she loves outdoor Salsa dancing events in New York City—the combination of a summer sunset and live salsa music is magical!

-Iparraguirre wrote one piece during the 2018 Summer Fellowship.
+Iparraguirre wrote one piece during the 2018 Summer Apprenticeship.
 Check it out on our website:

 - Steve Bartlett: Learning to Play on the Field (June 14, 2018)

 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Learn more about the National Leadership Program and apply for the next cohort!
 Contact BenS@RespectAbility.org for more information.